learn-academy-2021-delta/tic-tac-toe-rebeccaanthony/README.md

 - As a user, I shouldn't be able to click on a square that has already been selected.
     - added if statement to check if square has been clicked
 - As a user, when someone has won the game (3 squares in a row: horizontally, vertically, or diagonally) I should see a notice telling me who won.
+    - added a function that runs each time the board is rendered and checks if any of the players won
+    - returns an alert with winner
+- As a user, if there are no more squares available, I should see a notice telling me that the game has ended.
+    -based on turn counter, if counter hits 10 game is over.

 - As a user, I should not be able to continue playing the game after the game has been won.
-- As a user, if there are no more squares available, I should see a notice telling me that the game has ended.

 - As a user, I should see a restart button that when clicked will clear the gameboard.

 ### Stretch Goals: